IBSim/VirtualLab/docs/source/examples/X-ray_imaging.rst

     Change the material of the tile region to an alloy of 90% Titanium and 10% Aluminum.
 Which for reference has an approximate density of 4.3254 g/cm^3.

-   Note: You do not need to change ``Sim.Materials`` as we are not using running a Code aster simulation.
-Thus you only need to change ``GVXR.Material_list``.

 Our final step for this section is to perform multiple X-ray images at different angles.
 To achieve this we will use the parameters.